usnistgov/BF/content/en/Info/BF Classes/_DAT/NRS.md

 	</tr>
 	<tr>
 			<td>   Wrong Qualifier </td>
-	<td>A wrongn amespace is included, or a wrong scope is specified in a fully qualified name.</td>
+	<td>A wrong namespace is included, or a wrong scope is specified in a fully qualified name.</td>
 	</tr>
 	<tr>
 			<td>Name Fault</td>